On the number of representations of integers as differences between Piatetski-Shapiro numbers: Discrepancy and preliminary lemmas

 The above inequality is sometimes referred as the Erd\H{o}s-Tur\'an-Koksma inequality.
 By Lemma~\ref{ETK}, the estimation of discrepancies reduces to that of exponential sums.
-Since exponential sums are estimated by Lemmas~\ref{2ndderiv} and \ref{3rdderiv}, we examine the second and third derivatives of the function $f_r^{-1}(d)$ of $r$, where $f_r$ is defined in Proposition~\ref{limsup}.
+In order to apply Lemmas~\ref{2ndderiv} and \ref{3rdderiv}, we examine the second and third derivatives of the function $f_r^{-1}(d)$ of $r$, where $f_r$ is defined in Proposition~\ref{limsup}.

 \begin{lemma} Let $1<\alpha<2$, $\beta=1/(\alpha-1)$, $d\in\mathbb{N}$ and $c>0$.
 Define the function $y$ of $0<r\le d^{1/\alpha}$ as $y=f_r^{-1}(d)$.
 Then $y\le y+r\le(1+c^{-1})y$ for all $0<r\le d^{1/\alpha}/f_1(c)^{1/\alpha}$. \end{lemma} \begin{proof} Let $0<r\le d^{1/\alpha}/f_1(c)^{1/\alpha}$.
 Then $f_r(cr)=f_1(c)r^\alpha\le d=f_r(y)$.
 Thus, $cr\le y$ and $y\le y+r\le(1+c^{-1})y$. \end{proof}